thomasjbradley/markbot/README.md

 ```

 *Yes, eval is evil, etc. But it’s useful here to catch any syntax errors you may have in your code so they can be displayed in the debugging console.*

+Also notice that your test code will be wrapped in a self-executing function, this allows you to use `return` to short-circuit functions when they `fail` or `pass`.

 Your injected code will have access to a few functions to simplify what you have to write: